node-inspector/node-inspector/readme.md

     > make install

 2. start Chrome

-  To use context menus (for conditional breakpoints, etc.) with:
+		with context menus (for conditional breakpoints, etc.):
 		> --enable-experimental-extension-apis

 		OR to disable context menus
 		> remove "experimental" from /front-end/mainfest.json

 3. enable Developer mode from the Chrome extensions page